jonlpersson/ed-latimore/site/_posts/2020-02-24-the-alcohol-detox-diet-i-used-to-get-sober.md

 ![steak is great for alcohol detox](/assets/images/posts/steak.jpg "ID 155811500 Todd Lipsky Dreamstime.com")

 Dietary protein converts into amino acids.
 Amino acids are converted into neurotransmitters like [dopamine and serotonin](https://healthfully.com/431600-what-minerals-convert-amino-acids-to-dopamine-serotonin.html){: target="_blank" rel="noreferrer"}.
-This aids in recovery and reduces the emotional[side effects of drug and alcohol detox.](https://pbinstitute.com/withdrawal/alcohol/){: target="_blank" rel="noopener noreferrer"}
+This aids in recovery and reduces the emotional side[&nbsp;effects of drug and alcohol detox.](https://pbinstitute.com/withdrawal/alcohol/){: target="_blank" rel="noopener noreferrer"}

-Protein is also essential for healing damaged organs, rebuilding lost muscle tissue, and in healing the digestive system.
+Protein is also essential for healing damaged organs, rebuilding lost muscle tissue, and healing the digestive system.
 Sobriety and steaks make a great team\!

-### 2\.
+## 2\.
 Avoiding sugar is key to the alcohol detox diet

 Another positive for your brain, especially for dealing with the anxiety and depression that occurs as part of Post Acute Withdrawal Syndrome, is avoiding sugar.